palewire/first-python-notebook/docs/pipenv/index.rst

 Open these files in a text editor (such as `Sublime Text`_, `Atom`_ or `Visual Studio Code`_), and you'll see how they describe your project's Python requirements.

 In Pipfile, you'll see the name and exact version of any package we directed Pipenv to install.
 So far, we've only installed Jupyter, and we didn't specify an exact version of Jupyter, so you'll see:

 .. code-block:: bash

     [packages]
-    jupyter = "*"
+    jupyterlab = "*"

 Pipfile.lock has a much more complicated, nested structure that specifies the exact version of your project's direct dependencies along with all their sub-dependencies.

 You've completed the setup process for First Python Notebook.
 Now the real fun begins.

 .. _Pipenv: https://pipenv.kennethreitz.org/en/latest/